Raymond-Lind/SFM/README.md

 # SFM ("Simulated File System")
-### SFM is a Simulated File System made with Python.
+### SFM is a File System created in memory made with Python.
 ##### Directories will be green, meaning you can cd into them.
 ##### Files will be white, meaning their an endpoint.
 # Program Usage